snyk/actions/README.md

 * [Infrastructure as Code](iac)
 * [Setup](setup)

+Examples for how to use the Snyk GitHub Actions are available in the [guides](https://github.com/snyk/actions/guides) folder.

 Here's an example of using one of the Actions, in this case to test a Node.js project:

 ```yaml